Does A Kite Have Parallel Sides

 • The diagonals create four right-angled triangles: The intersection of the diagonals divides the kite into four right-angled triangles.
 Two pairs of these triangles are congruent.

-It's important to remember that not all of these properties are necessarily used to define a kite, but they are all consequences of the fundamental definition of having two pairs of adjacent congruent sides.
+it helps to remember that not all of these properties are necessarily used to define a kite, but they are all consequences of the fundamental definition of having two pairs of adjacent congruent sides.

 Parallel Sides: The Crucial Question